+For the measurement period ended June 30, 2020, the TPL was determined by rolling forward the June 30, 2019 results.
 For the measurement period ended June 30, 2019, the TPL was determined by rolling forward the June 30, 2018 results.
-For the measurement period ended June 30, 2018, the TPL was determined by rolling forward the June 30, 2017 results.
 The TPL was based on the following actuarial methods and assumptions:

-T .1 1.

-Hor the measurement neriod ending

-roi uic measurement DCHOU Chame

-June 30 2019 2018
+For the measurement period ending June 30 2020 2019

-Valuation Date June 30, 2018 June 30, 2017
+Valuation Date June 30, 2019 June 30, 2018

-Measurement Date June 30, 2019 June 30, 2016
+Measurement Date June 30, 2020 June 30, 2019

-Actuarial Cost Method Entry-Age Norma Entry-Age Normal Cost Method
+Actuarial Cost Method Entry-Age Norm nal Cost Method

 Actuarial Assumptions:

-Discount Rate
+Discount Rate 7.15% 7.15%

-7.15%

-Inflation

-2.50%
+Inflation 2.50% 2.50%

-Salary Increases

-Varies by Entry Age and Service
+Salary Increases Varies by Entry Age and Service

-Mortality Rate Table(1)
+Mortality Rate Table (1) Derived using CalP ERS' Membership

-Derived using CalPERS' Membership data for all Funds
+data for a all Funds

-Post Retirement Benefit Increase
+Post Retirement Benefit Increase Contract COLA up to 2.50% until

-Contract COLA up to 2.50% until Purchasing Power Protection Allowance Floor on Purchasing Power applies
+Purchasing Power P rotection Allowance

+Floor on Purchasing Power applies

+(1) The mortality table was developed based on CalPERS' specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.